MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs.md

 The scanner can discover and scan all Sharepoint sites and subsites under a specific URL with the following configuration:

 1. Start **SharePoint Central Administration**.

 1. On the **SharePoint Central Administration** website, in the **Application Management** section, click **Manage web applications**.

 1. Click to highlight the web application whose permission policy level you want to manage.

 1. Choose the relevant farm and then select **Manage Permissions Policy Levels**.

 1. Select **Site Collection Auditor** in the **Site Collection Permissions** options, then grant **View Application Pages** in the Permissions list, and finally, name the new policy level **AIP scanner site collection auditor and viewer**.

 1. Add your scanner user to the new policy and grant **Site collection** in the Permissions list.

-1. Add a URL of the SharePoint that hosts sites or subsites that need to be scanned using the scanner repository management procedure at [Configure the scanner in the Azure portal](deploy-aip-scanner-configure-install.md#configure-the-scanner-in-the-azure-portal).
+1. Add a URL of the SharePoint that hosts sites or subsites that need to be scanned.
+For more information, see [Configure the scanner in the Azure portal](deploy-aip-scanner-configure-install.md#configure-the-scanner-in-the-azure-portal).

 To learn more about how to manage your SharePoint policy levels see, [manage permission policies for a web application](/sharepoint/administration/manage-permission-policies-for-a-web-application).